erizov/Professor/semester_8/lecture_54_data_modeling/data_governance/README.md

 By the end of this lecture, students will be able to:

-1. Implement Data Governance from scratch
+1. Implement Content Governance from scratch
 2. Analyze time and space complexity using Big O notation
 3. Identify when to employ this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them